There are 7 types of AP Physics 1 multiple-choice questions:

 Questions in Sets

 Each question set will typically contain 2-3 questions.
 Question sets may contain any of the previously introduced question types, and the stem will likely be used.
-Additionally, you will need to apply your content knowledge to arrive at the best choice.
+Additionally, you must apply your content knowledge to make the best choice.

 An athlete trains by pushing sleds across a level playing field, as shown in the figure above.
 Sled A has a mass of M, and sled B has a mass of 2M.